-- Data width downsizer function that Downsizing data width function on page 2-19 describes.
+- Data width downsizing function that Downsizing data width function on page 2-19 describes.

 - Frequency domain crossing of the following types:

 - ASYNC.

 - SYNC 1:1.

 - SYNC 1:n.

 - SYNC n:1.

 - SYNC n:m.

 - Security of the following types:

-Secure Only Secure transactions can access components attached to this master interface.
+Secure Only Secure transactions can access components that are attached to this master interface.